AMM-based DEX on the XRP Ledger: Related Work

-On the other hand, existing \ac{amm} research predominantly focuses on Ethereum-based \ac{dexs} \cite{10.1145/3570639}, which are mostly built as smart contracts executing on top of a blockchain via, most of the time, the Ethereum Virtual Machine (EVM).
-This architecture often lags in transaction execution speed compared to native transactions, leading to increased slippage.
-Additionally, to the best of our knowledge, there are no other \ac{amms} built directly at the protocol level of a blockchain, making direct comparisons with the \ac{xrpl}-\ac{amm} challenging.
-Moreover, considering the lack of existing research on \ac{xrpl}-based \ac{amm} solutions, this inaugural study ventures into the unexplored domain of \ac{xrpl}-based \ac{amms} and highlights the advantages of protocol-level integration compared to traditional smart contracts implementations, noting the challenges of direct comparison.
+Most existing \ac{amm}-based \ac{dexs} research predominantly focuses on Ethereum-based \ac{dexs} \cite{xu2021dexAmm} because of Ethereum's pivotal role in the popularization of smart contracts \cite{HernandezCruz2023EvolutionLiterature}, in which most \ac{dexs} are built.
+These \ac{dexs} based on smart contracts execute on top of a blockchain via, most of the time, the \ac{evm}.
+This architecture often lags in transaction execution speed compared to native transactions \cite{xu2021dexAmm}, leading to increased slippage.
+Therefore, to the best of our knowledge, no other \ac{amm}-based \ac{dexs} exist at the protocol level of a blockchain, making this inaugural study particularly valuable for understanding the performance implications of protocol-level integration versus traditional smart contract implementations.